pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 ## Communicate the outcome
 When your proposal closes, you’ll be prompted to set a proposal outcome.
 You can use this as a way to remind the whole group what you agreed to do together.

+## Consider the whole pie graph.
+Proposals don't have to pass.
+Infact most of the time they don't.
+The most interesting proposals are those that have a mix of views and cause the group to work together to find the best solution.

 ## Ways of using proposals